-First place: Zeynep Ozakat of Istanbul, Turkey, wins $2500 for "Moving from Istanbul."
+First place: Christa Romanosky [pictured], of Pittsburgh, PA, wins $1500 for "Every Shape That the Moon Makes."
 Her story will be published in Issue 96 of Glimmer Train Stories.
-This will be her first published story.
-[Photo credit: David Samuel]

 A PDF of the Top 25 winners can be found here.

 Deadline coming up!
 Family Matters: April 30.
 Glimmer Train hosts this competition twice a year, and first place receives $1500 plus publication in the journal.
 It's open to all writers for stories about families of all configurations.
 Most submissions to this category run 1200-5000 words, but can go up to 12,000.
 Click here for complete guidelines.

 Clive Barker, a contemporary of author Neil Gaiman, first rose to fame in the eighties, with the Books of Blood.
 At the time, Stephen King called Barker "the future of horror"; a prophecy that proved true, as Barker's talent easily translated across major films (Hellraiser, Candyman, Gods and Monsters) fine art and more fiction, with the bestselling Abarat series.

 Now an elusive figure who makes few public appearances, Barker is baring his imagination for Zymbol readers, and offering some lucky Kickstarter patrons autographed prints, reproduced directly from the pages of his bedside notebook.

 Other rewards on offer include rare autographed books and Zymbol Magazine subscriptions.
 The Kickstarter is underway now.